shayaantx/Sera/README.md

 This works on legit copies of gears of war 2007, I've not tested on any cracked copies, or any garbage like that.

+Still a WIP, can load menus/cut scenes, can't start campaign or sign-in yet.

 To use:

 1) Get a copy of https://github.com/KILLER-CHIEF/xlivelessness dll